Keep me Company in the Blessed Sacrament

 by Fr.
 Tommy Lane

-Some of the pilgrimages which go to Fatima visit the town of Balasar, 145 miles (230km) north of Fatima.
+Some of the pilgrimages that go to Fatima visit the town of Balasar, 145 miles (230km) north of Fatima.
 It became famous in 1832 when the earth changed to form the appearance of a large cross which you can still see today inside a chapel which has been built over it.
 That was preparing for events one century later: Alexandrina Maria da Costa suffering the passion of Jesus and living on the Eucharist alone for thirteen years.
 Alexandrina was born in April 1904.
 A dreadful thing happened to her in 1918 which left her life shattered ever afterwards.
 When she and her sister Deolinda and another girl were in the house alone, three men knocked at the door, one of whom had previously tried to molest Alexandrina.
 They broke into the house.
-Alexandrin, wanting to preserve her chastity, jumped from an upstairs window.
+Alexandrina, wanting to preserve her chastity, jumped from an upstairs window.
 The men fled but Alexandrina’s spine was irreparably injured.
 Six years later she had to remain in bed for the rest of her life.
 The slightest movement caused her intense pain.
 She began to grow closer and closer to the Lord and realized that she was suffering in a special way for the salvation of souls.
 She received Holy Communion every day and her thoughts frequently turned to Jesus in the tabernacle.
 She went into her first ecstasy in 1931 when she heard Jesus say to her, “Love, suffer, and make reparation.”
 She saw her vocation to be that of a victim soul, to make reparation for all of us.
 Under the orders of her spiritual director, she began to dictate her life’s story to her sister but many times the devil threatened her not to write any more.
-In 1936 Our Lord asked her to spread the message of Fatima and to urge the consecration of the world to the Immaculate Heart and she offered herself as a victim soul for this.
+In 1936 Our Lord asked her to spread the message of Fatima and to urge the consecration of the world to the Immaculate Heart, and she offered herself as a victim soul for this.
 In one of her ecstasies Jesus said to her:

 Keep me company in the Blessed Sacrament.
 I remain in the tabernacle night and day, waiting to give my love and grace to all who would visit me.
 But so few come.
 I am so abandoned, so lonely, so offended….Many…do not believe in my existence; they do not believe that I live in the tabernacle.
 They curse me.
 Others believe, but do not love me and do not visit me; they live as if I were not there…You have chosen to love me in the tabernacles where you can contemplate me, not with the eyes of the body, but those of the soul.
 I am truly present there as in Heaven, Body, Blood, Soul, and Divinity.